USAA Auto Insurance Review for 2021

-- Accident Forgiveness — USAA customers who remain accident-free for five years will be forgiven their first accident.
-This means that after an at-fault accident, their rates won’t go up.
+- Accident Forgiveness -- USAA customers who remain accident-free for five years will be forgiven for their first accident.
+This means that after an at-fault accident, their rates won't go up.
 USAA also offers this option for purchase in some states.

 - Car Buying Service — Nobody wants to pay more than they have to for a new car.
 TruCar has partnered with USAA so drivers can make sure they are paying a good price for their car.

-- Usage-Based Insurance — SafePilot™ is USAA’s safe-driving program, which helps drivers save money with their safe driving habits.
+- Usage-Based Insurance — SafePilot™ is USAA's safe-driving program, helping drivers save money with their safe driving habits.

 These programs and services can help you save money over time, especially accident forgiveness.
 You've seen how much rates can go up after an accident, which means that over the years, accident forgiveness can save you thousands.

 USAA Auto Insurance: What Stands Out and What's Missing

 We've gone through quite a bit by now about USAA's rates and services.
 So let's take a quick moment to recap before we move on.

 - What Stands Out — USAA is known for its low rates, and our analysis shows that USAA has cheap rates and full coverage options.
 The company also offers a decent amount of discounts for customers to bring costs down even more.